Superu: Reform: Families Commission Amendment Act 2014

 Reform to the Commission was mooted by National Party leader John Key during the 2008 general election but ruled out when National and United Future formed a government together.
 Bruce Pilcrow and Christine Rankin were appointed as commissioners in May 2009, with Rankin's appointment, and the process for the appointment, being criticised by MPs including United Future leader Peter Dunne and Labour deputy leader Annette King.

 In May 2012, after the National government won a second term, social development minister Paula Bennett announced a suite of reforms that had been foreshadowed in the renewed National–United Future agreement.
 The Commission was proposed to renamed as the Social Policy Research and Evaluation Unit (Superu) with a single-commissioner structure, minister-appointed governance board and stronger research function.
 During the restructure, Sir Wira Gardiner and Parmjeet Parmar were appointed as commissioners.
 Legislation to enact the changes, the Families Commission Amendment Bill, completed its third reading on 24 March 2014 in a 64–56 vote.
 Labour's opposition to the changes was led by former chief commissioner Rajen Prasad, by then a member of Parliament.
 In lieu of what it described as a "compromised" commission, Labour proposed establishing a new Ministry for Children, which had been party policy since 2011.
 The creation of a child-centred ministry (Oranga Tamariki) was announced by the National government in 2016.

 Disestablishment: Families Commission Act Repeal Act 2018

 Labour followed through on its pledge to disestablish Superu after it formed a new government in 2017, although by this time the previous government had commenced work to consider the disestablishment of the Crown entity.
 The Families Commission Act Repeal Bill received unanimous support at its third reading on 23 May 2018.
 The sole post-reform commissioner position, then held by former national statistician Len Cook since 1 July 2015, was disestablished.
-Superu closed on 30 June 2018 and its surviving functions were reassigned to the Ministry of Social Development, the Ministry of Justice and the Social Investment Agency.
+Superu closed on 30 June 2018 and its surviving functions were reassigned to the Ministry of Social Development, the Ministry of Justice and the Social Wellbeing Agency.